Mati Ke

 The Mati Ke, also known as the Magatige, are an Aboriginal Australian people, whose traditional lands are located in the Wadeye area in the Northern Territory.
-Their language is in danger of extinction, but there is a language revival project under way to preserve it.
+Their language is in serious danger of extinction, but there is a language revival project under way to preserve it.

 Language

 Mati Ke, also known as Magati-Ge, Magadige, Marti Ke, Magati Gair, is classified as one of the Western Daly languages, and bearing close affinities to Marringarr and Marrithiyel.
 In 1983 around 30 fluent speakers of the language survived, and by the early 2000s, some 50 people were thought to still speak some of it as a second or third language.

 By the early 2000s the last completely fluent speakers were reckoned to be three people, Johnny Chula, Patrick Nudjulu and his sister Agatha Perdjert, both of whom who moved back to a government-built outstation at Kuy on the Shores facing the Timor Sea.
 Though living in close proximity to one another, they never spoke it together since in their social system communication between brother and sister after puberty was forbidden.